Thierry Baudet: Career

 Baudet was a post-doctoral fellow at Tilburg University in 2013.
 He also wrote a newspaper column in NRC Handelsblad from 2011 to 2012.
 In 2016, he founded the Forum for Democracy (FvD, Forum voor Democratie), which became a political party, and he was elected along with Theo Hiddema to the House of Representatives in the 2017 general election.

-Baudet had his personal piano installed in his parliamentary office in The Hague.
-In 2018, he said that his current girlfriend was an Iranian refugee.
-Also in 2018, he was awarded the Prize for Liberty by the Flemish classical-liberal think tank Libera!.
+In 2018, he was awarded the Prize for Liberty by the Flemish classical-liberal think tank Libera!.

 On 26 October 2023, Baudet was assaulted with an umbrella upon his arrival at Ghent University.
 On 20 November 2023, he was hospitalised after being attacked with a bottle at a cafe in Groningen.

 Baudet stepped down from the House of Representatives on 12 January 2025 for his paternity leave.
-He was replaced by Lidewij de Vos, and he plans to return on 3 March 2025.
+He was replaced by Lidewij de Vos.
+He returned on 3 March 2025.
+He again stepped down from the House on 11 January 2026 to focus on the campaign for the March 2026 municipal elections and on the subsequent formation of local coalition governments.
+He intended to return in the summer.